 Salary and Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects that employment opportunities for all teachers at the elementary and middle school levels, including physical education and sports teachers, will increase 17% from 2010 to 2020.
-High school teachers are only expected to see a 7% increase over the same period.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment opportunities for all teachers at the elementary and middle school levels, including physical education and sports teachers, will increase 12% from 2012 to 2022.
+High school teachers are only expected to see a 6% increase over the same period, which is slow compared to the national average for all job sectors.
 The salaries for these teachers vary little.
-The BLS reported that elementary school teachers made a median annual salary of $53,400, middle school teachers made a median of $53,430 and high school teachers made a median of $55,050 as of May 2012.
+The BLS reported that elementary school teachers made a median annual salary of $53,590, middle school teachers made a median of $53,940 and high school teachers made a median of $55,360 as of May 2013.